Information in this article applies to:

 As you can tell from the information in this table, smaller spacing and a thicker specimen both increase the number of layers and the time required to scan the region of interest.

-One way to determine the depth of the specimen is to browse the region of interest, focus several fields, and record the focus position from the browse screen.
-You should record focus positions from the middle and all four corners of the region of interest at a minimum.
+One way to determine the depth of the specimen is to browse the region of interest, focus several fields, and record the minimum and maximum focus positions.
+We suggest recording the focus position at the middle and all four corners of the region of interest.
 Then, determine the maximum focus position (FMAX) and the minimum focus position (FMIN).
 You may wish to extend the minimum and maximum focus values to provide a buffer for the scan.
 Then, use the following formula to calculate the focus depth.

-When configuring a multi-layer scan, you must enter the spacing and the number of layers to scan.
+When configuring a multi-layer scan, you must enter the spacing between layers and the number of layers to scan.
 Use the following formula to calculate the number of layers.

 When configuring the multi-layer scan, you must also select the starting position relative to the stack (top, middle or bottom).
 You must set the initial focus to the top, middle, or bottom of the stack selected.